Welcome to the Forestry education content area. There are games, fun forestry facts, activities and teacher resources. If you cannot find what you

 want check out our main education area for more options.

-Since his “birth” on August 9, 1944, Smokey Bear has been a recognized symbol of conservation and protection of America’s forests.
+Smokey Bear is a recognized symbol of conservation and protection of America’s forests.
 His message about wildfire prevention has helped to reduce the number of acres burned annually by wildfires, from about 22 million (1944) to an average of 6.5 million today.
 However, wildfire prevention remains one of the most critical environmental issues affecting our country.
 Many Americans believe that lightning starts most wildfires.
 In fact, on average, 9 out of 10 wildfires nationwide are caused by people.

-Brigham Young University Ad Lab created a new DVD for elementary school teachers and other educational group leaders to communicate Smokey Bear’s important messages.
-The DVD features a day in the forest with Smokey Bear and tells his story of wildfire prevention.
+Brigham Young University Ad Lab created a DVD for elementary school teachers and other educational group leaders to communicate Smokey Bear’s important messages.
 Produced in both English and Spanish and in 3D animation, the DVD also contains curriculum, activities and resources for teachers.
 To view the DVD, visit www.smokeybear.com/resources.asp.

 No complete record of Maryland's tree species exists, but from the best information available, there are probably more than 160 species.
 Counting the exotic species which are successfully grown here, the list is almost unlimited.